An assortment of different faces

 Physical disabilities refer to conditions that can limit physical activities.
 Physical disabilities can relate to vision, mobility, manual dexterity, muscle coordination, stamina, digestion, sensory capacities, balance, pain, and more.
 Physical disabilities can be congenital, hereditary, or acquired during someone’s lifetime through things such as accidents.

-Most people will acquire some form of physical disability through the natural process of ageing (around 50% of people over 60 have disabilities).
-It’s in every team’s and organization’s interests to proactively make environments more accessible.
+Most people will acquire some form of physical disability through the natural process of aging (around 50% of people over 60 have disabilities).
+It’s in every organization’s best interests to proactively make environments more accessible.

 Mental Health